EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 If your model validation fails from a `RequiredAttribute` you mutation method _will not be called_.

-You can also add multiple error messages instead of throwing an exception on the first error using the `GraphQLValidator` service.
+Throwing an exception in your mutation (or field resolve expression) will cause the the error to be reported in the GraphQL response.
+You can also collect multiple error messages instead of throwing an exception on the first error using the `GraphQLValidator` service.

 ```
 public class MovieMutations